klum-dsl/klum-ast/README.md

 Future plans:

 - automatic validation of generated objects
-- Map keys should not be restricted to Strings (esp enums would be useful)
+- Map keys should not be restricted to Strings (esp. enums would be useful)
 - Eclipse dsld
-- owner references
 - strip common suffixes from alternative names (MavenProject, GradleProject -> maven, gradle)
 - allow custom names for alternatives
 - syntactic sugar for reuse (something like <<, which unfortunately does not work)
-- Ability to clone elements on reuse